0xrishavsharma/text-tango/README.md

 ## Installation Instructions

-1. Clone the repository to your local machine using `git clone https://github.com/0xrishavsharma/RishavSharmaBlog`.
+1. Clone the repository to your local machine using `git clone https://github.com/0xrishavsharma/text-tango`.
-2. Navigate to the project directory using `cd RishavSharmaBlog`.
+2. Navigate to the project directory using `cd text-tango`.
 3. Install the project dependencies using `yarn or yarn install`.
 4. Start the development server using `yarn dev`.